-POWER-UP:

-First remove the protective covers from the tubes (plastic webbing) before connecting the A.C. cord to a power receptacle.
-Connect your favorite guitar to the instrument INPUT jack.
-Flip the POWER switch to the ON position while leaving the STANDBY switch set to STANDBY."
+POWER-UP: First remove the protective covers from the tubes (plastic webbing) before connecting the A.C. cord to a power receptacle.
+Connect your favorite guitar to the Instrument Input jack.
+Turn the power switch "ON" while leaving the STANDBY Switch set to "STANDBY."
 (It is always a good idea to practice this start up procedure as at least 30 seconds of warm-up time lessens the shock on cold power tubes, thus prolonging their life substantially.)
-Next, using the example below as a guide, set the controls as illustrated and flip the STANDBY switch to the ON position to listen to the two distinctly different channels using either the footswitch or the Channel Select toggle switch as mentioned in the paragraph above.
+Next, using the example below as a guide, set the controls as illustrated and turn the STANDBY Switch to the "ON" position to listen to the two distinctly different channels using either the footswitch or the Channel Select toggle switch as mentioned in the paragraph above.